Raëlism: Definition and classification

-Raëlism is a religion that scholars of religion classify as a new religious movement.
+Raëlism is classified as a new religious movement by scholars of religion.
 It has also been described as a UFO religion, a UFO movement, and an ETI (extra-terrestrial intelligence) religion.
-The organization promoting Raëlianism is the International Raëlian Movement (IRM), or the Raëlian Church.
-In France, where the religion originated, the government's Parliamentary Commission on Cults labels it a "secte", a French term with negative connotations similar to the English word "cult".
-In 1997, a parliamentary inquiry commission issued a report through the Belgian Chamber of Representatives that also categorized the Belgian Raelian Movement (Mouvement Raëlien Belge) as a secte.
+The organization that promotes Raëlianism is the International Raëlian Movement (IRM), which is also called the Raëlian Church.
+In France, where the religion originated, the government's Parliamentary Commission on Cults labels it as a "secte", a French term that is equivalent to the English word "cult".
+In 1997, a parliamentary inquiry commission issued a report through the Belgian Chamber of Representatives which likewise categorized the Belgian Raëlian Movement (Mouvement Raëlien Belge) as a secte.

-Raëlism is possibly the largest UFO religion in existence, and in the mid-2000s, the scholar of religion Andreas Grünschloß called it "one of the most consolidated UFO groups internationally active today."
-In its beliefs, Raëlism differs from many other UFO-based philosophies, with the scholar of religion James R. Lewis terming it "the most thoroughly secular of all the UFO religions."
-Most other UFO religions, such as the Aetherius Society, Ashtar Command, and Heaven's Gate, use many of the beliefs of the late-19th-century religion theosophy; Raëlism does not.
-Raëlists have also been characterised as having a "belief in ufology", but Raëlians often stress that they do not regard themselves as ufologists.
+Raëlism is among the largest UFO religions in existence, and in the mid-2000s, the scholar of religion Andreas Grünschloß called it "one of the most consolidated UFO groups internationally active today".
+In its beliefs, Raëlism differs from many other UFO-based philosophies, with the scholar of religion James R. Lewis terming it "the most thoroughly secular of all the UFO religions".
+Most other UFO religions, such as the Aetherius Society, Ashtar Command, and Heaven's Gate, use many of the beliefs of the late-19th-century religion Theosophy; Raëlism does not.
+Raëlists have also been characterized as having a "belief in ufology", but Raëlians often stress that they do not regard themselves as ufologists.

 Raëlism is materialistic and rejects the existence of the supernatural, endorsing atheism and rejecting the idea that gods exist.
-The religion's founder, Raël, characterises traditional religion as irrational and unscientific, presenting his alternative as a philosophy free from "obscurantism and mysticism".
-Raëlians call their belief system a "scientific religion", with the International Raëlian Movement using the motto "Science is our religion; religion is our science."
+The religion's founder, Raël, characterizes traditional religion as irrational and unscientific, presenting his alternative as a philosophy free from "obscurantism and mysticism".
+Raëlians call their belief system a "scientific religion", with the International Raëlian Movement using the motto "Science is our religion; religion is our science".
 The religion emphasizes the use of science to solve the world's problems, and practitioners regard Raël as a pioneer of science who will one day be regarded as a peer of Galileo and Copernicus.
-Many of its members call it an "atheistic religion" and compare it to Buddhism, which similarly does not promote belief in gods.
+Many of its members call it an "atheistic religion", and compare it to Buddhism, some branches of which similarly do not promote belief in gods (especially Theravāda Buddhism).

 Along with science, the other main basis of Raël's ideas is the Bible.
 Noting the "central role" of the Bible in Raëlism, the scholar of religion Eugene V. Gallagher suggested that it was a "thoroughly biblical and thoroughly Christian" philosophy.
 Similarly, the sociologist of religion Susan J. Palmer characterised Raëlism as both fundamentalist and Abrahamic in its reliance on the Bible.
 Raël nevertheless criticised Christianity for what he believed was its role in perverting the Bible's message, presenting himself as an opponent of the Roman Catholic Church.
 Raëlism is not inclusive of other religions, with new members expected to formally renounce any previous religious affiliations.